You've heard about so many different types of flea-killing methods:

 Not only is this one of the top name brands, but the feedback from customers as well as the years-loyal fanbase ensures that this serum gets the job done and keeps the parasites at bay.

-A ton of people will be willing to try several cheaper products in the hopes that they work as well as this product, but take it from us:
+A ton of people try several cheaper (less premium) products in the hopes that they work as well as this product, but take it from us:

 Use the money you'd spend by attempting many less expensive options and invest it toward Frontline Plus.

-You'll save yourself unneeded stress and avoid any potential side effects of cheaper products.
+You'll save yourself unneeded stress and avoid any potential side effects of lesser products.

 While this product is a bit pricier than some of the options, the average consumer is getting their money’s worth: